codacy/codacy-mcp-server/README.md

 # Codacy MCP Server

-MCP Server for the Codacy API, enabling file operations, repository management, search functionality, and more.
+MCP Server for the Codacy API, enabling access to repositories, files, quality, coverage, security and more.

 ### Features